TREETOPS MUSIC’S - Policies (updated 9/16/17)

 CONVERSATION - While we understand and appreciate the value of parents and caregivers connecting and making friends in our classes, and know that it is a natural inclination to want to talk to one another between songs, we ask that you try to keep the conversation to a bare minimum and save socializing for before and after class.
 The class environment which will most benefit your child musically is one where they are immersed in the music without distractions.
 They need the quiet space in between songs to process the music they've just heard!

-FOOD, DRINKS, TOYS ETC. - Due to food allergies and in the interest of keeping our instruments clean and our focus on making music, we ask our families to please leave food and drink and toys outside the classroom.
+FOOD, DRINKS - Due to food allergies and in the interest of keeping our instruments clean and our focus on making music, we ask our families to please leave food and drinks outside the classroom.
+It's hard and possibly dangerous to move, sing and play instruments while eating or drinking!

 Of course if your child needs to nurse or have a bottle please feel free to take them out of our circle to a quiet spot while feeding or stay right where you are if you have another child with you and you're comfortable doing that.
 If there's a lot of action in the room please consider moving away from our circle.

-Water bottles are allowed, however, for safety, please keep them "up" so they don't become a stumbling object.
-Sometimes it's disruptive for children to see someone else having a drink (this includes breastfeeding - as a child may be weaning).
-If it's too hard for any of the other kids we'll let you know.
-In that case we may ask that you give your child a sip of water outside the classroom.
+Water bottles are allowed, however, for safety, please keep them up on a table or shelf so they don't become a stumbling object.
+Sometimes it's disruptive for children to see someone else having a drink (this includes breastfeeding - as a child may be weaning!).
+If if there's an issue we'll let you know.

 CELL PHONES - Please refrain from the use of cell phones during class.
 We understand that some parents may need to keep their phones with them in case of serious circumstances.
 However, if this is the case, please set your phone on VIBRATE, and silence the ringer.
 If you must take a call, please do so outside the classroom taking your child with you.